galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken }

 Hello everyone, thank you for connecting to this talk.
 My name is Delphine, but I am communicating with you through an artificial voice called Joanna.
 I work at the Pennsylvania State University, with the Galaxy Team.
 I am here today to talk about the automatic generation of training material, that has been used to generate this presentation.
+This work has initially been started with James Taylor and Jeff Leek's Lab, and was one of the projects he could not finish.
+We took over the project to continue his work for open science.

 ::::::::::